Quixel Mixer alternative

 Why look for a Quixel Mixer alternative?

-Mixer is a desktop install and is no longer in active development; Mixos offers a layer-and-blend texturing workflow in the browser that's actively maintained and runs on any OS.
+Mixer was officially discontinued in February 2026 — Epic shipped a final offline build with no further updates or support.
+Mixos offers a layer-and-blend texturing workflow in the browser that's actively maintained and runs on any OS.

 Can I blend materials like I did in Mixer?